Scott Hamilton (figure skater): Charitable work

 In 1990, as the Make-A-Wish Foundation honored its 10th birthday, Hamilton was recognized as the Foundation's first ever "Celebrity Wish Granter of the Year."

 He founded the Scott Hamilton Cares Foundation to assist with cancer patient support.
 He has been a longtime volunteer with the Special Olympics and currently serves as a Special Olympics Global Ambassador.
-Hamilton has also helped benefit St. Jude's Children's Hospital and the Multiple Myeloma Research Foundation, of which he is an honorary board member.
+Hamilton has also helped benefit St. Jude Children's Research Hospital and the Multiple Myeloma Research Foundation, of which he is an honorary board member.

-Political views

-In 2012, Hamilton made public appearances in support of the presidential campaign of Republican Mitt Romney.
-He has also spoken in support of Donald Trump, and appeared in an episode of Celebrity Apprentice.